Save Design - Getting Started Guide

 and[Key(n)]

-.Please review the specifications of the serializer you plan to use to ensure all intended data is correctly saved and restored.
+are required.Always check the serializer’s specifications to ensure your intended data is correctly saved and restored.

 3. Practical Usage Examples

-It is suitable for saving data that does not depend on individual slots, such as user settings or overall game progress.
+This is suitable for saving information that does not depend on individual slots, such as user settings or overall game

-Shared data is generally loaded once at game startup and treated as persistent in memory afterward.
-We recommend implementing this loading process in a static initializer function inside the root class, like so:
+Shared data is generally loaded once at game startup and treated as resident data thereafter.
+We recommend implementing this loading process using a static initialization function in your root class:

 [RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]